Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Features

-• managed transactions for event processing
+• Managed transactions for reliable event processing.

-• plug and play via cds-plugin
+• Plug and play integration via cds-plugin.

 Functionality and Problem Solutions